 We are so used to the prices of SOG products being a little expensive, but with the materials being used for this knife, it is actually much more affordable and can be used by virtually anyone.
 I would recommend it as a tactical survival knife and recommend it to people looking for something that can be carried along every day.

 At first glance, the knife itself might not be the most pleasing aesthetically to the eye.
-It looks a little stale with the design, but the design is not what they were going for.
+It looks a little stale with the design, but the aesthetic is not what determines the viability of a blade.
 The CPM-S30V steel that has been used is one of the most durable on the market today and it has been originally designed for kitchen cutlery and high-end knives.

 Now that we have made it to the middle of the list, we have decided to add something new.
 The Tops TP6010-BRK Screaming Eagle Hunter is not a popular knife that you see everywhere, but it is an effective knife that can be used outdoors.
 It definitely does the job if you are looking for something with aesthetic features to work with.

 Made from 5160 steel, the knife is actually quite durable when put in action.
-The overall length of the knife is around 11.-50-inches and this does not seem like a lot.
-However, the blade part takes up 5.63-inches, giving you a massive bladed that can be used for doing virtually any task outdoors.
+The overall length of the knife is around 11.50-inches and this does not seem like a lot.
+However, the blade part takes up 5.63-inches, giving you a massive blade that can be used for doing virtually any task outdoors.
 The longer blade also makes it easier to chop through certain materials.